meliuos/E-Commerce-Project/README.md

 - Adding/removing products from the shopping cart.
 - Changing the quantity of items in the cart.
 - Calculating the total and processing payments.
+- Implementing a Privilege Feature to the admins .
+- Discounts and generated from admins with a certain privilege .

 ## Prerequisites